How to spend one day in Washington DC

 Penn Station in Baltimore

-DC can be an expensive place to stay, especially during peak travel season Baltimore may offer some more reasonably priced accommodations.
+DC can be an expensive place to stay, especially during peak travel season.
+Baltimore may offer some more reasonably priced accommodations.
 With the easy commute to DC, the train may be a way to save on both parking fees and traffic.

 The DC Circulator

-The DC Circulator is the best keep secret in Washington.
+The DC Circulator is the best-kept secret in Washington.
 The bus is free and serves three different routes around the city.
 The Red Line will take you throughout the National Mall and to Union Station.
 The bus is a welcome respite from the Washington heat and for tired feet.
-The drivers are helpful and will let you know where the best stop is for which site you are trying to reach.
+The drivers are helpful and will let you know where the best stop is for the site you are trying to reach.
 We jumped on the bus just outside Union Station.
 You can skip the Metro and ride the Circulator and see more of the beauty of our Nation’s Capitol.

-Memorials on National Mall
+Memorials on the National Mall

 Everyone knows about the numerous memorials located on the National Mall.
 With only a good part of the day to spend, we decided to see five of the Memorials on the Mall.